 - All minors must take a total of five courses and/or seminar offerings numbered 008 and above.
 Only one of these may overlap with the student’s major or other minor.
 Note that AP and IB credits will not count towards the minor.
+Courses taught in English will not count towards fulfillment of the minor.

 - Minors must maintain a curricular balance in their overall program.
 Students are encouraged to choose courses representing the following areas: Caribbean, Mexico/Central America, South America, and Spain.